wirewave/Extended-Funding-History/README.md

 ## Usage

-Just open the [Hyperliquid-Funding-History](https://wirewave.github.io/Hyperliquid-Funding-History/) in your browser.
+Just open the [Extended-Funding-History](https://wirewave.github.io/Extended-Funding-History/) in your browser.
 No installation, API key, or server setup needed.

-> Note: Data is fetched directly from Hyperliquid’s public API.
+> Note: Data is fetched directly from Extended’s public API.

 ## Disclaimer

-This tool is unaffiliated with and not endorsed by Hyperliquid.
+This tool is unaffiliated with and not endorsed by Extended.
 It uses their public API for visualization purposes only.
 Be respectful of their infrastructure — avoid excessive or automated use.

 ## License